msjimc/RunningWindowsProgramsOnLinux/ghostBSD-24-04.md

 > wine64 --version

-This installation installs wine64 which is the 64 bit version that requires 64 bit programs
+This installation installs wine64 which is the 64-bit version that requires 64-bit programs

 ### Install 32-bit version of Wine

-Once the 64  bit version of wine as been installed a script is saved in /usr/local/share/wine/ to install the 32 -bit version of wine using this command:
+Once the 64-bit version of wine has been installed a script is saved in /usr/local/share/wine/ to install the 32 -bit version of wine using this command:

 > /usr/local/share/wine/pkg32.sh install wine mesa-dri